cseriildi/42Vienna/common_core/cpp00/README.md

 ## Summary
 The goal of the CPP Module projects is to get familiar with C++ programming language quickly.
 - **Allowed functions**: Any function from the standard library, if there is a C++ version of the function, use that.
+The code must compile with c++98.
 - **Forbidden functions**: Any function from external libraries and `*printf()`, `*alloc()` and `free()`.

 ## Useful Stuff